 The thing is, I am among those fans who continue to support someone’s music despite their questionable behavior.
 However, as the years passed, I could not help but notice that the pop star’s image started going dark.
 Everyone thought that it was an artistic move, but then Demi admitted to drinking and abusing substances, to the extent that she needed to sign up to a rehabilitation facility.

 What’s triggering her to do all that despite the outpouring of love and support from her fans, you might ask?
 Well, it was evident in a couple of songs like Father and For The Love Of A Daughter from the Unbroken album that Demi had deep-seated resentment towards her father.
-Even though he already passed away, she could not get over the trauma that he caused to her as a child.
+Even though he already passed away, she could not get over the trauma that he caused to her as a kid.

-Watch The Words
+Watch The Words In Front of Kids

 Before having kids, I used to be more carefree with my word choices.
 It was effortless for my friends and me to hurl the F word to each other whenever we met as if it was the most normal thing to do.
 We also made insensitive comments about various people or things that I admittedly did not think about before.